gshanemiller/rdpmc/doc/pmu.md

 MSR for this purpose.
 This is given again in PMU version 3 IR p706 and not modified further in PMU version 4.
 This MSR controls enablement/disablement for all fixed and programmable counters.
 Therefore a single MSR write to this MSR will accomplish our goal.
 To find the [MSR address consult the MSR manual](intel_msr.pdf).
-IR p706 indicates that a bit should be set to enable one of the counters.
+IR p706 indicates that a bit is set to enable a counter.
 Therefore writing a 0 will disable all fixed and programmable counters:

 ```
 +----------------+-----------------------------+